DestinyVolt/D-D/Vry/Vry.md

 Trickster's Escape \
 Beguiling Influence \
 Lifedrinker

+Will Replace With: \
+Tricksters Escape -> Grab the Spell and Add Superior Pact Weapon \
+Maddening Hex -> Eldritch Smite

 #### Patron: The Traveler (Pact of the Hexblade)
 Hexblade’s Curse (19 crit, +5 Damage, 18 Healing on kill) \